 Health risks are, as always, hard to determine, but we certainly don’t want any more plastic escaping into the environment!
 (And I don’t think anyone could argue that drinking plastic is good for you.)

 What’s a tea lover to do?
 Choose looseleaf, bulk tea.
-(I’m tagging a few stores near me, but there may be some great options near you too!)
-Bring your own container and stock up!
-(Remember, organic and Fair Trade is best, whenever possible.)
+Remember, organic and Fair Trade is best, whenever possible.

 Did you know about this?
 How do you prepare your tea?